Dudley Clarke: Second World War

 At the outbreak of the Second World War, Clarke was promoted to lieutenant-colonel and began working on intelligence tasks.
 He worked with Wavell in the Middle East to research possible Allied supply lines, undertook two trips to Norway (in an effort to maintain its neutrality), and conducted secret missions in Calais and Ireland.

-In May 1940 Clarke became a military assistant to General Sir John Dill (then Chief of the General Staff) at the War Office.
+In May 1940 Clarke became a military assistant to Sir John Dill, now a full general and Chief of the General Staff, at the War Office.
 On 30 May 1940, inspired by childhood recollections of similar Boer forces as well as experiences during the Arab uprising in Palestine, Clarke sketched out an idea for small amphibious raiding parties, called Commandos.
 On 5 June, while Dill was inspecting the troops evacuated from Dunkirk, Clarke suggested the idea to him, and the prime minister approved the plan on the following day.
 Clarke, under Brigadier Otto Lunde, was tasked with setting up a new department, MO9, and began to recruit soldiers for what would later become the British Commandos.
 The first raid into France, Operation Collar, took place on 24 June 1940.
 Clarke obtained permission to accompany the 120-strong force, but was not allowed to go ashore.
 The attempt was not a major success, with only one of the four units managing to kill enemy troops.
 While waiting on the beach for his men to return, Clarke's boat was apparently spotted by a German patrol.
 Somehow Clarke was injured in the ear during, he said, an exchange of fire.
 Ernest Chappell, who was also on the beach, said that the patrol had not opened fire.